yanbagle/InterviewCodingTest/README.md

 # InterviewCodingTest

+Hi There!

-This is Node/Angular application.
+I've completed the project as a Node/Angular application.

-How to run:
+To run:

 1.)
 In cmd or terminal, cd to where the server.js file is.